xingshuangs/iot-communication/tutorial/README-S7-EN.md

 Receive：The maximum byte write length is 225 = 240 - 15, 15(response PDU) = 12(header) + 2(parameter) + 1(dataItem)
 ```

-> 3、What about getting exceptions after PLC shutdown and automatically connecting after PLC restarts?

-Disconnection reconnects is supported.
-If the PLC has been disconnected, the reconnection is
-triggered in each time of reading and writing operation.

-> 4、How much data can I read or write in batches in a single communication?
+> 5、How much data can I read or write in batches in a single communication?

 | PDU length | Data Type                | Byte Size | (Write) Maximum Number | (Read) Maximum Number | PLC               |
 |:----------:|:-------------------------|:---------:|:----------------------:|:---------------------:|-------------------|